fauna/fauna-go/README.md

 }
 ```

-In query results, the driver represents stream tokens as `fauna.EventSource`
+In query results, the driver represents event sources as `fauna.EventSource`
 values.

-To start a stream from a query result, call `Stream()` and pass the `fauna.EventSource`.
+To start a stream from a query result, call `Stream()` and pass the
+`fauna.EventSource`.
 This lets you output a stream alongside normal query
 results:

 ```go